Ecrocker11/EXPRESS-QC-REVIEW-TOOL/readme.txt

 # 🔍 EXPRESS-QC-REVIEW-TOOL

 This Streamlit app allows users to upload a CSV file and a multi-page PDF, then automatically compares key project data between the two.
-It’s designed to help validate engineering project deliverables like solar plansets, BOMs, and permit packages.
+It’s designed to help validate planset deliverable information (contractore & property details, equipment (modules & inverters)).

 ---